Guide to packing mirrors when moving

 One of your big concerns when moving will probably be how to get your belongings safely from your old home to the new one.
 Hiring one of the best shipping companies Seattle has for your relocation will certainly help.
 But even with the help of professionals, unpredictable things can happen.
 So your best bet is to be prepared for the worst.
 This means packing your belongings properly so they have a layer of protection even if something goes wrong.

-This is especially important when it comes to fragile things like mirrors.
-Not only are they significantly easier to damage than most other items but they can also be dangerous if broken.
+This is especially important when it comes to protecting fragile things and packing mirrors for moving.
+Not only are they significantly easier to damage than most other items but mirrors can be dangerous when broken.
 Sharp pieces of glass spilling out of moving boxes is a nightmare for you and your movers.
 Your other belongings can be scratched and more importantly, someone could end up injured.
 So packing your mirrors in a way that minimizes the chances of this happening is very important.

 5 steps to packing mirrors when moving

 Whether you are moving your mirrors into a new home or into one of our storage units Lynnwood, they will need to be transported there.
 And any time you’re transporting mirrors, you should pack them in a way that protects them from damage.
-Here’s how to do that:
+Here’s how to do that safely and efficiently.

 Step 1: Prepare your supplies